bussorenre/justitium/public/exercises/quiz6/quiz6.md

 Problem
 ------
+"Never odd or even" is a sentence which is the same string even if we read in the reverse way.
+Those sentences are called palindromes.
-Make a program which prints YES, if a sentence is palindrome.
+Make a program which prints YES, if a sentence is a palindrome.
 Otherwise, it should print NO.

-You can get a sentence from standard input.
+You can get a sentence from the standard input.
 It does not matter if you ignore any non-alphabetic character.
-It's not case-sensitive.
+It is not case-sensitive.

 Input
 -----------
-A sentence.
+A sentence to judge whether it is a palindrome.

 Output
 -----------